 Told that his heart failure had progressed, that his heart would soon give out on him and to put his affairs in order, John Ryals wrote a check for his funeral, spoke with the preacher and confirmed plans for his memorial service.
 That was a year and a half ago.
-Today, the 84-year-old works 25-30 hours a week as a real estate agent, enjoys going to the theater and, most of all, appreciates being a productive member of society.
+Today, John works 25-30 hours a week as a real estate agent, enjoys going to the theater and, most of all, appreciates being a productive member of society.
 It’s all possible because he receives around-the-clock home infusion of inotropic medication, which helps his heart work more efficiently.

 “I can’t emphasize enough how important it is to me.
 It’s life-saving.
 Without it, I would be dead.”

 A home infusion service provides the intravenous (IV) medication and supportive care that allows John to continue to live in the Brandon, Fla., home he’s owned for 40 years.